The Hopf structure of symmetric group characters as symmetric functions: Expansion of the elementary symmetric functions in the irreducible character basis

 With these definitions, we can use Proposition \ref{prop:evalhet} to state that

-Next we define a set $\oT_{\la,\mu}$, this set is defined so that it is one step away from the definition of $\oP_{\la,\mu}$ but for each pair $(\pi, T)$ we replace the entries of $T$ with the sets that make up the parts of $\pi$.
+Next we define a set $\oT_{\la,\mu}$, this set is defined in a similar way as $\oP_{\la,\mu}$, with the main difference that now the tableaux will contain the sets that make up the parts of $\pi$.

 \begin{definition}For partitions $\la$ and $\mu$ let $\oT_{\la,\mu}$ be the fillings of some of the cells of the diagram of the partition $\mu$ with subsets of $\{1,2,\ldots,\ell(\la)\}$ such that the total content of the filling is $\dcl1^{\la_1},2^{\la_2},\ldots,\ell(\la)^{\la_{\ell(\la)}}\dcr$ and such that all cells in the same row have the same subset of entries.
 We will define the weight of one of these fillings to be $-1$ to the power of the size of $\la$ plus the number of rows whose cells are occupied by a set of odd size (this is also equal to the number of cells plus the number of rows occupied by the sets of odd size). \end{definition}